 Denny offered the answer to their prayers.

-Since 1994, Kids Around The World has been building playgrounds in many countries, in partnership with churches, and frequently using the Campus Crusade video The Story of Jesus for Children to tell kids about Jesus.
+Since 1994, Kids Around The World has been building playgrounds in many countries, in partnership with churches, and frequently using the Cru video The Story of Jesus for Children to tell kids about Jesus.

 But the organization had seen the need to develop a teaching tool that would go beyond the video, allowing teachers to explain the stories further and children to ask questions.
 So they redeveloped the flannelgraph, a fabric board with moveable pictures.